petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/relationships/defining-object-relationships.md

 Follow these steps to make a relationship field mandatory:

-1. Begin editing the *object* with the desired relationship field.
+1. Begin editing the *object* containing the desired relationship field.

 1. Go to the *Fields* tab and begin editing the *relationship field*.